$0 West Virginia Foster Care Quick-Start Checklist

 The ESC framework includes clear escalation criteria.
 Seek medical evaluation if:

-- The infant cannot sleep for any continuous period despite full sensory reduction and swaddling
+• The infant cannot sleep for at least one hour despite full sensory reduction and swaddling

-- The infant develops a fever, shows signs of dehydration (fewer than 6 wet diapers per day), or exhibits seizure-like activity
+• The infant develops a fever, shows signs of dehydration, or exhibits seizure-like activity

 These criteria are designed to be clear enough that you can assess them at 2 AM without second-guessing yourself.
 If any ESC criterion is consistently not met, contact the infant's pediatrician or the caseworker's after-hours line.
 You are not failing — you are using the system correctly.